KaharErbol/forage-lyft-starter-repo/README.md

 Also, for easier user input, when creating a model by calling create method from create_car instance, one just need to input string form of a date, for example, '2020-01-01'.

 ## Unit Test
-Did through tests for engine and batteries.
 Run this code in command line:
 Battery - `python -m unittest -v test_battery`
 Engine - `python -m unittest -v test_engine`

-Unit tests for car models:
+Tire - `python -m unittest -v test_tire`
-`python -m unittest -v test_car`
+Car - `python -m unittest -v test_car`
-Please notice the input date type is string for creating the model.